 The bill, the Healthy Workplace Bill, has elicited a largely chilly response from the business community.
 Opponents say that defining a behavior like bullying is highly subjective, and the gray area could hurt employers who are simply trying to manage employees.

 That may be why the bill has failed to make it to the floor of the state Legislature for a vote.
 Supporters had hoped lawmakers would take it up in the last legislative session, which ended July 31, but they did not.

 It was the third attempt to get the bill passed, and the legislation has gone through several revisions.
 Now, supporters must begin the process again in January when the next session begins.

-Geehern said one person's definition of bullying is different from the next.
+Gehirn said one person's definition of bullying is different from the next.
 He recalled working in a busy newsroom as a journalist, where editors occasionally lashed out.
-Geehern doesn't believe he was bullied, but he said not all would agree.
+Gehirn doesn't believe he was bullied, but he said not all would agree.

 “(These cases) become mired in subjectivity, and that has the potential for creating a bonanza for trial lawyers,” Geehern said.